Automated Waiting List Apps

 Welcome to the Mitchell-Lama Automated Waiting List (AWL).
 This web-based system enables State-supervised housing companies to store and process applicant information more efficiently.
 The functions below make the waiting lists at these developments available to the public while safeguarding the confidentiality of personal applicant information.

 Frequently asked questions concerning the AWL are answered below.
 Specific questions about your application, or the marketing information displayed by these functions, should be directed to the development's management office.
+Please note that Mitchell-Lama developments are privately owned and managed.

 - General Waiting List Report - This report provides basic marketing and contact information for the selected development and enables the user to generate transfer and admission waiting lists for each available apartment size showing the position, number and date of active applications.